istio/istio.io/content/docs/examples/tutorial/setup-kubernetes-cluster/index.md

     EOF
     {{< /text >}}

-1. If you are an instructor, send the generated configuration file to each participant.
+1. If you are an instructor, send the generated configuration files to each participant.
 If you are setting up the cluster for yourself, use the configuration file as described in the [local computer setup module](/docs/examples/tutorial/setup-local-computer) for more details.